 In the matters United States ex rel.
 Bunk v.
 Birkart Globistics and United States ex rel.
 Ammons v.
 Pasha Group, provided expert report, deposition, and trial testimony on behalf of the United States regarding damages from price-fixing and bid rigging conduct by German moving companies involved in the transportation of US military personnel household goods.

-In the matter In re Chocolate Confectionary Antitrust Litigation, provided expert reports and deposition testimony on behalf of defendant Nestlé USA regarding allegations of price fixing.
+In In re Chocolate Confectionary Antitrust Litigation, provided expert reports and deposition testimony on behalf of defendant Nestlé USA regarding allegations of price fixing.

-In the matter In re Dynamic Random Access Memory (DRAM) Antitrust Litigation, provided liability expert report and deposition testimony for several direct and indirect plaintiffs regarding the scope of a price-fixing conspiracy.
+In In re Dynamic Random Access Memory (DRAM) Antitrust Litigation, provided liability expert report and deposition testimony for several direct and indirect plaintiffs regarding the scope of a price-fixing conspiracy.

-In the matter In re Ready-Mixed Concrete Antitrust Litigation, provided expert report and deposition testimony in an analysis of class certification issues on behalf of defendants.
+In In re Ready-Mixed Concrete Antitrust Litigation, provided expert report and deposition testimony in an analysis of class certification issues on behalf of defendants.

-In the matter In re Linerboard Antitrust Litigation, provided liability expert report and deposition testimony for a large coalition of direct-action plaintiffs involved in a complex horizontal conspiracy matter.
+In In re Linerboard Antitrust Litigation, provided liability expert report and deposition testimony for a large coalition of direct-action plaintiffs involved in a complex horizontal conspiracy matter.

-In the matter In re Vitamins Antitrust Litigation, provided liability expert report and deposition testimony regarding the existence of collusive behavior on behalf of more than 100 direct action plaintiffs.
+In In re Vitamins Antitrust Litigation, provided liability expert report and deposition testimony regarding the existence of collusive behavior on behalf of more than 100 direct action plaintiffs.

 News & Insights